Mdsomratakbor/Github-Tutorial/git-checkout.md

 <img src="https://wac-cdn.atlassian.com/dam/jcr:362f3b15-9e74-4fe5-b97d-784e296880ad/01.svg?cdnVersion=1109" alt="Git Tutorial: Checking out a previous commit" class="lozad">

 `Checking out an old file does not move the HEAD pointer.
 It remains on the same branch and same commit, avoiding a 'detached head' state.
 You can then commit the old version of the file in a new snapshot as you would any other changes.
 So, in effect, this usage of git checkout on a file, serves as a way to revert back to an old version of an individual file.
 For more information on these two modes visit the git checkout page`

+### Viewing an old revision

+`This example assumes that you’ve started developing a crazy experiment, but you’re not sure if you want to keep it or not.
+To help you decide, you want to take a look at the state of the project before you started your experiment.
+First, you’ll need to find the ID of the revision you want to see.`